Ji-ho-Kim/final_g11/README.md

 <br><br>
 The crawled four items are as follows:

-    1. the borough which the restaurant belongs
+    - the borough which the restaurant belongs
-    2. restaurant name
+    - restaurant name
-    3. rating by reviewers
+    - rating by reviewers
-    4. restaurant type (Korean, Chinese, Western...)
+    - restaurant type (Korean, Chinese, Western...)

 Crawled data are stored in **Excel(.xlsx)** file.
 <br>
 (We excluded restaurants that don't have a rating.)

-To start, when a user clicks on "파일 선택" button and select the downloaded xlsx file, a table appears in which restaurants throughout Seoul have high ratings.
+To start, when a user clicks on '파일 선택' button and select the downloaded xlsx file, a table appears in which restaurants throughout Seoul have high ratings.
 <br>
 Simply click on the section of the map above that you want to visit to see the results categorized by borough.
 <br>